Synthesizing Proxy Applications for MPI Programs: Evaluation

 \subsection{Setup}

 We select a variety of MPI programs as targets for evaluation, as shown in Table \ref{tab:Specification_of_Generated_proxy-apps}.
-BT (block tridiagonal), CG (conjugate gradient), MG (multi-grid), SP (scalar pentadiagonal), and IS (integer sorting) are kernels or pseudo applications from the NAS Parallel Benchmark (NPB) \cite{bailey1991parallel}.
+BT (block tridiagonal), CG (conjugate gradient), SP (scalar pentadiagonal), EP (embarrassingly parallel), and MG (multi-grid) are kernels or pseudo applications from the NAS Parallel Benchmark (NPB) \cite{bailey1991parallel}.
 SWEEP3D \cite{yoon2007productivity} addresses the neutron transport problem in discrete coordinate 3D Cartesian geometry.
 FLASH \cite{fryxell2000flash} is a production software package for handling general compressible flow problems found in many plasma physics experiments and astrophysical environments.
-We select three representative scientific simulation problems, Sedov, Stirturb, and Sod, to evaluate FLASH.
+We select three representative scientific simulation problems, Sod, Stirturb, and Sedov, to evaluate FLASH.

-The problem size of the NPB programs we evaluate is D scale and the version is NPB 3.3.1.
+The problem size of the NPB programs we evaluate is D scale on Platform A and E scale on Platform B, and the version is NPB 3.3.1.
 The input size for all FLASH problems is 64*64*64.
 For SWEEP3D, we use an input of scale 1000*1000*1000.
 All evaluated programs are compiled with GCC 4.8.5 and OpenMPI 3.1.0.
 We implement a tracing tool based on mpiP 3.5 to generate traces for these programs.
-The experiments are conducted on three platforms, including two clusters A and B, and a single-node server C, as shown in Table \ref{tab:platforms}.
+The experiments are conducted on two platforms, as shown in Table \ref{tab:platforms}.